openwpm/OpenWPM/docs/CONTRIBUTING.md

 Dev dependencies are installed by using the main `environment.yaml` (which is used by `./install.sh` script).

-You can install pre-commit hooks install the hooks by running `pre-commit install` to lint all the changes before you make a commit.
+You can install pre-commit hooks that lint all of your changes by running `pre-commit install`.

 ## General Hints and Guidelines